MBACP, MNCS (Accred), BA (hons), PGCE, Post Grad Dip, MA

 Hello.
 I am glad you are reading this, it really is the first step in feeling happier, confident and stronger.
 You may be feeling overwhelmed with sadness, anxiety, confusion, fear or pain.
 I may be able to help.
 I am based in Rodney street, Liverpool, close to transport links.
 Previous clients have described me as warm, approachable, friendly and trustworthy.

 How I can help.

 I am a registered member of the British Association of Counselling and Psychotherapy and work within their ethical framework.
 I am also an accredited member of the National Counselling Society.
 I am an integrative therapist, with a core of Person-Centred therapy, where I provide an environment that is safe for you to feel free to talk.
 I won't judge you, give you advice, or tell you what to do.
 You are the expert in you!
 I will listen to you, and allow you to explore your thoughts and feelings in a confidential and safe space.
 Once you have an understanding of why you think and feel a certain way, you can gain clarity.
 It is that understanding that can give you the confidence to move forward.
 I have been a client myself, and know how difficult it can be to begin counselling.
 I also know how powerful Person-Centred Therapy can be in helping you to resolve difficulties and build confidence.

 What to expect in your first session.

 I have participated in workshops that allow me to offer strategies from other therapies.
 This includes Solution Focused Brief Therapy, basic EMDR and Creative Expressive Arts Therapy.
 Sometimes, it may be too difficult to talk about painful emotions, and using writing or art may help you.
-Perhaps there is a poem, story, or piece of music or song that helps express what you want to say.
+However, my focus is helping you to explore your thoughts and feelings.
 I will be guided by you, listening to your needs to provide the best way to support you.